Excel VBA Select Case Like: 7 Examples

 End Sub

 From the given code, a string value “ExcelDemy” is stored in the word variable.
 As we incorporate Select Case Like, it will look for a pattern similar to “*ce*m*” which is present in the given string value.
-Thus it is supposed to return True but see the output we have given below.
+It is supposed to return True but see the output we have given below.

 Return False Statement in MsgBox